Kakabakaba Ka Ba?: Restoration

 In 2015, the film was digitally restored and remastered by the ABS-CBN Film Restoration Project in cooperation with L'Immagine Ritrovata in Bologna, Italy.
 The restored version premiered on December 9, 2015, at Trinoma mall to close the 10th Cinema One Originals festival.
 The theme of the Cinema One Originals festival that year was "Kakaiba ka ba?" a play on the title of de Leon's film.

 The digitally restored version of the film was screened at the 30th Tokyo International Film Festival in 2017 as part of the Cross Cut Asia program.
 Program director Kenji Ishizaka first saw the film in 1991 and explained his decision in choosing to include the film in the line-up: "First of all, it's a high-quality musical.
 To look at your own country, through an outsider's point of view, is always interesting.
 The Yakuza character is depicted in a caricaturish manner, but that's good for us to see.
 It's a comedy."
 Ishizaka added that he thought the film should be watched by younger generations.

+The film was released on Blu-ray by Kani Releasing in 2023, with the English title Will Your Heart Beat Faster?
+The release also included Gregorio Fernandez's 1947 film Miss Philippines and de Leon's 1992 short film Aliwan Paradise.